Skip to content

 Key Designs

-1. Complete and Structured Feedback Input:
+1. Full and Structured Feedback Input: Recovering Intensity Information Discarded by S-DPO

-• Mechanism: For each preference pair \((y_p, y_d)\), the margin is defined as \(\gamma_r = \lambda \cdot \phi(s_p, \Delta t_p) / \phi(s_d, \Delta t_d)\), where \(\phi(s, \Delta t) = s / (\Delta t)^{0.5}\) is a utility function, \(s\) denotes the preference score, and \(\Delta t\) denotes the temporal distance from the current decision point.
-Larger preference gaps and greater recency yield larger margins and stronger optimization signals.
+A uniform margin cannot distinguish the inherent differences between preference pairs or reflect interaction recency.
+RecPO defines a margin \(\gamma_r = \lambda \cdot \phi(s_p, \Delta t_p) / \phi(s_d, \Delta t_d)\) for each preference pair \((y_p, y_d)\), where the utility function is \(\phi(s, \Delta t) = s / (\Delta t)^{0.5}\), \(s\) is the preference score, and \(\Delta t\) is the temporal distance from the decision point.
+Larger preference gaps and more recent interactions yield larger margins and stronger optimization signals.
+The ratio form amplifies training gradients in scenarios with low rating volatility.

 Loss & Training